St Moritz holidays

 Beaches

-Lake St Moritz is on your doorstep, though for summer dips, Lake Staz is your best bet.
-Strolling distance from town, it’s a swim spot that’s oh-so scenic – set in a wide forest clearing, with peaks all around and a little shingle beach at one end.
-The dark water soaks up the summer sun, so it’s warmer than nearby lakes, and there’s a restaurant on hand for drinks and snacks.
+Although Lake St Moritz is on your doorstep, Lake Staz is your best bet for summer dips.
+It's just a stroll from town and is oh-so scenic – set in a wide forest clearing, with peaks all around and a little shingle beach at one end.
+There's a restaurant on hand for drinks and snacks.

 Shopping